JetBrains/guide/sites/webstorm-guide/tips/multi-cursor/index.md

 ---
 date: 2023-01-27
 title: Editing Code with Multiple Cursors
-subtitle: Use multiple cursors to make changes to your code faster.
+subtitle: How to use multiple cursors to code faster.
 technologies: []
 topics: [editing]
 author: er